-Whether you’re a nurse looking to explore a new career path, or an upcoming student thinking about joining the medical field, we will discuss the career path of an aesthetic nurse and educate you more on the requirements, training, and education needed to fulfill your dreams!
+Whether you’re a nurse looking to explore a new career path as an aesthetic nurse, or an upcoming student thinking about joining the medical field, we will discuss the career path of an aesthetic nurse and educate you more on the requirements, training, and education needed to fulfill your dreams!

 - What is an aesthetic nurse, and what do they do?

 - Who do aesthetic nurse injectors work for?

 - What type of education and training is required?

 - Four primary steps to becoming an aesthetic nurse